zowe/docs-site/docs/user-guide/cli-using-integrating-apiml.md

 zowe auth logout
 ```

-The token expires.
+This causes the token to expire.
 Log in again to obtain a new token.

 ## Accessing a service through API ML

-To access mainframe services through API ML using the token in your base profile, use the following commands options:
+To access mainframe services through API ML using the token in your base profile, use the following command options:

 * `--base-path`: Indicates the base path of the API ML instance that you want to access.